ARandomBoiIsMe/Azuracast_Request_Bot/README.md

 The bot accepts these commands:
 - !request - Sends a request to the Azuracast Radio.
 Ex: !request Beatles - A Day In The Life
 - !help - Displays valid instructions.
 Ex: !help
-- !list - Displays list of requestable songs on the radio station.
-It displays them in batches.
+- !list - Displays list of requestable songs on the radio station, in batches.
 Ex: !list 1 OR !list 2 OR !list 3
+- !nowplaying - Displays currently playing song.
+Ex: !nowplaying

 ## Extra Information
 The bot only listens for top-level comments.
 Replies will be ignored.